 6. San Francisco, California

-The summers in san Francisco is described as ‘damp’ & ‘foggy’ with chilly evenings.
+The summers in San Francisco are described as ‘damp’ & ‘foggy’ with chilly evenings.
 It features the top 10 cities with the highest humidity in the U.S. The summer is long, comfortable, barren, and very clear, and the winters are short, cold, wet, and partially cloudy.

-The air in San Francisco is usually wet and stick to a moderate humidity of 75 per cent as the moisture evaporates from the Pacific Ocean.
+The air in San Francisco is usually wet and sticks to a moderate humidity of 75 percent as the moisture evaporates from the Pacific Ocean.
 We do not feel the humidity as we would in other humid places like Florida because the temperatures of the North California coast are mild.

 The humidity in the Bay Area rises overnight, which is normal as the humidity rises as the temperatures cool.
 Over the course of a year, temperatures typically range from 45 ° F to 72 ° F and rarely below 39 ° F or above 83 ° F.

 As measured by the percentage of time when the humidity level is congested, the estimated humidity level in San Francisco does not vary significantly during the year and remains 0% almost everywhere.

 Weather reports suggest Seattle, However, the humidity levels are bearable and comfortable, with Relative Moisture often rising at night The days are lengthy, with the sun rising as early as 6 a.m. and setting at about 9 p.m.

 The climate is warm with dry conditions, and temperatures rarely rise above 90 degrees F. Seattle maintains a steady range of average humidity throughout the year.
 However, the relative humidity is higher in the city during the nighttime.

 This is due to the greater the difference between the dew point and the temperature, the lower the humidity, while the smaller the difference, the higher the humidity.